robenkleene/audio-references/ableton-push/music-theory/ableton-push-chords.md

 ## Diminished 7th

-A diminished triad with a diminished 7th.
+Diminished triad with a diminished 7th

 ### Root